 Qube Money has plans to release an automated debt-elimination program that will pay down, track, and eliminate your debt automatically.

-Don’t just create an emergency fund to have an emergency fund.
+Don’t simply create an emergency fund to have an emergency fund.
 Do it with the intent of covering living expenses for times like these.
 Avoid pulling the money out of your savings by keeping it in an account that is separate from your primary bank.

 Use your stimulus paycheck to cover the necessities and put any extra toward your emergency fund

-Shortly after Qube Money launches, the round up option will make it easy to round up each purchase to build an emergency fund, save for dreams, live within a budget and avoid debt.
+Shortly after Qube Money launches, the round-up option will make it easy to round up each purchase to build an emergency fund, save for dreams, live within a budget, and avoid debt.

 The impact on US households has been difficult.
 And our situation may continue to worsen.
 No one knows when things will start to get better.
 But we do know without a shadow of a doubt that things will get better.
 They always do.